iLert/ilagent/README.md

 The ilert Agent 🦀 📦 is a program that lets you easily integrate your on premise system with ilert.

-<sup>Super small footprint (20MB container, that consumes about 5MB! of RAM)</sup>

 ## iLert agent

-The iLert agent comes in a single binary and helps you to
+The iLert agent comes in a single binary with a tiny footprint and helps you to

 * Send events from the command line `ilagent event -k il1insada3872867c63 -t ALERT -s 'a summary from the shell'`
 * Send heartbeat pings from the command line `ilagent heartbeat -k il1insada3872867c63`